 Welcome to Volume 7 of Executed to Suppress His Message.

-Since the time when Jesus Christ walked the earth 2,000 years ago, Christian prophets have been proclaiming that His Second Coming is “just about” to occur.
-A Wikipedia documentary [view document] lists over fifty such predictions by theologians, preachers, pastors, astrologists and even a musician — many of which were accompanied with dire warnings of how God’s people will be persecuted, tortured and even killed before Christ’s return.
+Since the time when Jesus walked the earth 2,000 years ago, Christian prophets have been proclaiming His Second Coming.
+A Wikipedia documentary [click here to view the document – then click on "Continue" at top of page to scroll through the pages] lists over fifty such predictions by theologians, preachers, pastors, astrologists and even a musician — many of which were accompanied with dire warnings of how God’s people will be persecuted, tortured and even killed before the Lord returns.

-But look at what Jesus said over 1,900 years ago:
+But let’s notice what Jesus said over 1,900 years ago: